-These are both instances of what is known as ‘pyrethroid’ insecticides, ie. a category of synthetic insecticide that has a chemical structure which greatly resembles pyrethrum, a natural insecticide derived from particular species of the chrysanthemum flower.
-Despite being a synthetic fly repellant, it is toxic only to insects – not humans!
-Pyrethroid-based fly killers are the insect-repellant of choice in the military.
-Other advantages these repellents have over DEET is that they are longer lasting (don’t need to be re-applied as often), and are mostly odor-free.
+These are both examples of “pyrethroid” insecticides.
+This category of synthetic insecticide has a chemical structure which greatly resembles pyrethrum, which is a natural insecticide that comes from a particular species of the chrysanthemum.
+Despite being a synthetic fly repellent, it is only toxic to insects, not humans!
+Pyrethroid-based fly killers are the insect-repellent of choice in the military.
+Some other advantages that these repellents have over DEET are that they are long-lasting and are mostly odor-free.

-Though for many years it dominated the insect repellent market, toxic, DEET-based products are far from the only high-quality alternative going around nowadays.
-That’s great news for those of you who want a fly killer that is as eco-friendly and non-toxic as it is effective!
+DEET may have dominated the insect repellent market for many years.
+But now, DEET-based products are far from the only high-quality alternatives around.
+That is great news for those of you who want a fly killer that is as eco-friendly and non-toxic as it is effective!

-Insect repelling creams and ointments are actually ’emulsions’ of water and oil.
-Ointments consist of a mixture containing 70% oil or more, lotions consist of 70% water or more.
-Creams fall in between these two extremes.
-Cream repellents are best suited to situations where you want to control precisely where the repellent goes.
-However, they can be greasy and messy.
+Insect repelling creams and ointments are actually emulsions of water and oil.
+Ointments contain at least 70% oil while lotions consist of at least 70% water.
+Creams fall between these two extremes.
+Cream repellents are best in situations where you want to control precisely where the repellent goes.
+They can, however, be greasy and/or messy.

-Gels are a good option if you wish to apply repellent to difficult-to-access areas.
-Also, it’s gentle enough that you can generally apply it to areas of broken skin that require protection.
-Pour on liquids are another type of fly repellent spray, their main benefit is that they enable you to control exactly where you.
+Gels are a good option if you wish to apply the repellent in difficult-to-reach areas.
+Also, they are gentle enough that you can generally apply them to broken skin that needs protection.
+Pour-on liquids are another type of fly repellent product whose main benefit is enabling you to control exactly where you apply them.

 There are even fly repellent shampoos out there on the market today!
 If you want a product that does two things at once, then this is one option you may enjoy.

-Last but not least we have fly killer sprays, which are by far the preferred choice of most people when it comes to different kinds of insect repellents.
-And indeed, for the sheer range of coverage and convenience, they can’t be beaten – no need to rub a cream or lotion into your skin, you just spray whatever areas happen to need protection.
-If you don’t want to apply spray-on repellent directly to your skin, you can also spray the surrounding air – or even your furniture or outdoor camping equipment, depending on the product.
-Sprays can generally be used on your animals as well.
-Because of their greater range, they also offer better value for money when used carefully, when compared to creams, lotions, etc.
+Last but not least, we have fly killer sprays.
+These are by far the preferred choice for most when it comes to insect repellents.
+Indeed, for their sheer range of coverage and convenience, they cannot be beaten.
+There is no need to rub a cream or lotion into your skin.
+You just spray whatever areas happen to need protection.
+If you don’t want to apply a spray-on repellent directly to your skin, you can also spray the surrounding air.
+Depending on the product, you can even spray your furniture or outdoor camping equipment.
+Sprays can generally be used on your pets as well.
+Because of their greater range, they also offer better value for money when used carefully in comparison to creams, lotions, and so on.

 Flies, mosquitoes, and other airborne pests have the potential to turn your summer dream into a nightmare.
-Fortunately, with a good fly killer spray, you can prevent that from happening, and in this article, we have looked at the pick of the fly killer spray bunch.
-Grab yourself one of the products reviewed in this article, and enjoy the warmer weather unbothered by insects.
+Fortunately, with a good fly killer spray, you can prevent that from happening.
+In this article, we have looked at the stars in the world of fly killer sprays.
+Grab yourself one of the products reviewed in this article!
+Then you can enjoy the warmer weather without worrying about insects bothering you.